Ricardosgeral/relier/README.md

 If you want to stop the test, prior to the test duration defined in settings, just press the *Red button*, which will redirect you to the **Stop sensor data recording** confirmation page.

 When the chosen test duration is achieved, the server stops acquiring the data.
+The buzz emits some sounds (SOS in morse code! :) ), and screen is set to *Credits* page.

 **Note:** if you want to record data 'forever', set the *Test time duration* to **0**.
 Actually, it will not record forever. *'Forever'* should be understood as 2 months (86400 minutes!).